ADN Nursing Online Information Session

 - AHS 126 is not a required course but will give extra points on your application.
 It is highly recommended that you take this course before applying for the Nursing program.
 Must have an A or B in the course to receive points.

-- Other expenses for which you are responsible may include, but are not limited to: $500 deposit to reserve your seat, purchasing scrubs and shoes, gas and transportation to clinical sites, Licensing Exam fees of $200 -$300.
+- Other expenses for which you are responsible may include, but are not limited to: $500 deposit to reserve your seat, purchasing scrubs and shoes, gas and transportation to clinical sites, Licensing Exam fees of $200 -$300, purchasing a background check every semester.

 - Classes and clinicals associated with this program are during the day.
 Once accepted you will attend 5 semesters, year round, including summer.
 Please plan ahead financially as you may not receive financial aid for the summer.